juribeparada/MMDVM_HS/README.md

 The jumper wire to CLKOUT in RF7021SE module is not longer required for lastest MMDVM_HS firmware.
 But CE pin connection of ADF7021 is required for proper operation of ZUMspot.

 Be aware that some Blue Pill STM32F103 board are defectives.
-If you have trouble with USB, please check this: http://wiki.stm32duino.com/index.php?title=Blue_Pill
+If you have trouble with USB, please check [this](http://wiki.stm32duino.com/index.php?title=Blue_Pill).

 VHF (144-148 MHz) support for ZUMSpot is added by an external 18 nH inductor between L1 and L2 pins of ADF7021.
 This will enable dual band (VHF/UHF) operation.